Introduction¶

 /dev/vdb 8.0G 3.0M 7.8G 1% /storage1

-The last command permits us to verify that the size of the disk
+The last command allows us to verify that the size of the disk

 corresponds to the one we have chosen (8 GB in this example)